nrkno/sofie-casparcg-media-scanner/README.md

 ```

 ### Enhanced Metadata
 These endpoints provide additional metadata on media in a json format.
+Depending on your configuration this will include field order, cut / scene detection and black frame detection.

 * `/media` - Lists available media files in json form with an enhanced set of metadata
 * `/media/info/<name>` - Gets the json enhanced metadata for the specified media file